Stock-Prediction-ML/Warehouse/Planning.md

 Plan details for the project

-## Initial Data Gathering
+## Data Collection/Ingestion

-The data will be gathered using python.
-APIs will be used when available.
+* Use NiFi on a EC2 instance to collect the data.
-As data is gathered, it will be stored locally, as buffer, then batch uploaded to AWS (S3).
+* As data is gathered, it will be stored locally, as buffer, then batch uploaded to AWS (S3).

-Later this will be moved to automatic data ingestion pipeline.
+**TODO**: Add diagram showing this

 ### Data Sources

 - [ ] [Twitter](https://developer.twitter.com/en/docs)
 - [ ] [StockNewsAPI](https://stocknewsapi.com/)
 - [ ] [AlphaVantage](https://www.alphavantage.co/)
+- [ ] Reddit

 ### Source Details